 i.
-If an operational personnel is inactive and relevant records for the exclusion from the operations provided by the Operator, Auditor shall not raise any findings relevant to the qualification and/or training requirements of the particular operational personnel.
+If an operational personnel is inactive and relevant records for this personnel's exclusion from the operations are provided by the Operator, the Auditor shall not raise any findings related to the qualification and/or training requirements of such operational personnel.